diagrams/diagrams-doc/manual/diagrams-manual.rst

    different, and may give unrelated results.
 The bounding function is an approximation used to be able to place diagrams next to one another; the `Any` query is a more accurate record of which points are enclosed by the diagram.
-(Note, however, that using the query in order to position diagrams next to each other more accurately/snugly would be computationally infeasible.)
+(Using the query in order to position diagrams next to each other more accurately/snugly would be, generally speaking, computationally infeasible.)

 The following example queries an ellipse (using the `sample` function to sample it at a set of particular points), coloring points inside